 Writing is cathartic, fun, challenging, greatly unappreciated, and frequently a great pain in the ass.
 Was it Hemingway who said writing is easy?
 You sit at your typewriter, and bleed.
+Maybe it wasn’t, but it’s a great saying.

 Whatever your specialty may be, you are going to know your words much deeper than the ordinary reader.
 My specialty happens to be philosophy and science.
 And here’s a quick observation about science.